The Best Things to do in Newcastle: 10 Family Favourites

 At ellaslist, we're always on the hunt for awesome family-friendly destinations for sneaky weekenders and short and sweet road trips.
 And our itinerary of the best things to do in Newcastle creeps to the top of our list of must-see destinations time and time again!

 If you feel like you're not getting enough quality time with your little ones, work demands are piling up and that once-a-year trip to Bali is months away, why not make Newcastle your next long-weekend priority?
-The kids will love it, and it's only a pleasant 2-hour drive from Sydney.
-Here are our top picks for places to go and things to do in and around Newcastle for families:
+The kids will love it, and it's only a pleasant two-hour drive from Sydney - perfect!

 1. Speers Point Park

 Often ranked the best playground in Newcastle, Speers Point Park is an all-ages, all-abilities playground complete with a giant nine-metre spiral slide, a 12-metre tall climbing tower with climbing nets, a flying fox, spinning carousels, a maze, heaps of swings, a bike track, a wheelchair-accessible playboat, water play, musical play features, a performance stage, and even a quiet zone.

 The playground can be found on two hectares of land with picnic facilities and other amenities—which in our book is all the makings of a great family day out.

 2. Blackbutt Nature Reserve